 When you think about types of homes, condos, and townhomes often come to mind.
 But how do they stand apart?

-Do Townhomes And Condos Have HOA?
+Do Townhomes And Condos Have HOAs?

-Condo Fee vs HOA: Is There a Difference?
+Condo Fee vs. HOA: Is There a Difference?

-Condo vs Townhome Insurance: What’s The Deal?
+Condo vs. Townhome Insurance: What’s The Deal?

 How Do Property Taxes & Interest Rates Affect My Decision?

-Interest rates, on the other hand, can be influenced by factors like the strength of the HOA’s reserve funds and the overall health of the community.
 At JVM Lending, we can help guide you through the intricacies of interest rates to ensure you get the best deal possible.

-View mortgage rates for
+View mortgage rates for May 2, 2024

-What Are The Pros & Cons Of Condos vs Townhomes?
+What Are The Pros & Cons Of Condos vs. Townhomes?

 Do All Condos Have HOA Fees?